UHDanke/gd_docs/triggers/object_visual.md

 Pulse triggers effects are temporary and are cleared once the Pulse trigger stops being active.

-Additionally, color changes done by Pulse triggers cannot be copied by other color channels.
+Additionally, color changes done by Pulse triggers cannot be copied by other pulses, color triggers or color channels.

-HSV Pulses from Color ID 0 use the current Color Channel or Group as reference.
+### Rendering

+Pulses are applied after color changes, object HSV is applied after all pulses and color changes.

+Pulses are rendered in the following order, from top to bottom:
+- Group (Color)
+- Group (Color ID + HSV)
+- Group (HSV)
+- Channel (Color ID + HSV)
+- Channel (Color)
+- Channel (HSV)

-### Display Limits
+### Stacking

-REDO
+HSV pulses stack together, while pulses that copy or apply a color only combine while fading.

+Channel (Color ID + HSV) will disable any pulse below it while active.

 ## Options

 ### Fades

 Pulses can fade into the target color or HSV, hold that value then fade out over a period of time.

+Color changes fade in linearly, while HSV changes fade in using Ease In (2.00). **Static HSV** makes HSV changes fade in linearly as well.

 ### Copy Paste